Ingredients

 - 2 tbsp tomato paste

-- 1 cup red wine (optional, or use more broth)
+- 1 cup red wine (optional, replace with more broth if desired)

 - 2 bay leaves